 Student C needs to make serious gains in Math and Science, but is already strong in English and Reading.
-They should focus this 10-day program on finding out their content weaknesses in math and science, addressing them, and then drilling practice sections.
+He should focus this 10-day program on finding out his content weaknesses in math and science, addressing them, and then drilling practice sections.

-They can also spend some time working to improve their English and Reading Scores, to lessen the burden on their Math and Science increases.
-Any additional composite point they can gain on English and Reading is one they don’t have to earn for Math and Science.
-For example, they could aim for a 34 on both English and Reading and a 30 on Math and Science and still get a 32.
+He can also spend some time working to improve his English and Reading Scores, to lessen the burden on their Math and Science increases.
+Any additional composite point he can gain on English and Reading is one he doesn't have to earn for Math and Science.
+For example, he could aim for a 34 on both English and Reading and a 30 on Math and Science and still get a 32.

 For this guide, we are assuming a goal of a 32 composite.
 How many raw points do you need to aim for on each section to get that score?
 Aim for the scores below: